 June 8, 2020

-Tour A Tranquil Boathouse That Is One With Nature
+Tour A Tranquil Cottage That Is One With Nature

 Not long ago, even newly built cottages favored a more traditional style, with lashings of gingerbread trim and smaller windows.
 The results were charming and cozy, but they also tended to be dark and disconnected from the landscape.
 So when a couple with grown children who had children of their own confessed to Margot Bell and Dasha Ricci of Peaks & Rafters that they were ready to replace their family cottage with a design that emphasized light as well as the rugged surroundings, the designers, who specialize in cottage properties, immediately understood.
 “This was a dream project for our clients,” says Dasha.
 “They wanted something more contemporary.”